Enhanced radio emission between a galaxy cluster pair: Introduction

 PSZ2 G279.79+39.09 (hereafter \cl) was identified in the second \planck\ catalog of Sunyaev-Zel'dovich (SZ) sources \cite{planck16xxii}.
 It forms a massive ($\mfive = 6.12 \times 10^{14}$ \msun) binary cluster at $z=0.29$, in which its east and west components, identified by their X-ray emission, are separated by a projected distance of $\sim$1.3 Mpc.
-This system has been overlook in the literature, lacking a detailed study in any band.
+This system has been overlooked in the literature, lacking a detailed study in any band.
 We recently analyzed the \xmm\ observation available on this system and characterized the properties of the two subclusters and of the thermal emission between them \citep{doner25sub}.
-Our analysis suggests that \cl\ is a massive cluster pair undergoing an off-axis merger, observed shortly after pericenter passage, with signatures of shock-heated gas in the region connecting the two subclusters.
+Our analysis suggests that \cl\ is a massive cluster pair exhibiting X-ray asymmetries, indicative of ram-pressure stripping, and high-temperatures in the region connecting the two subclusters, consistent with shock-heated or compressed gas.
+These features support a scenario in which the two systems are undergoing a merger with a non-zero impact parameter and are observed close to core passage ($\lesssim$0.5~Gyr before or after).
+However, whether the clusters have already reached or are approaching pericenter remains uncertain, as their projected separation and observed properties are consistent with both phases seen in idealized binary merger simulations \citep{zuhone18catalog}.
 In this paper, we present new \meerkat\ UHF \citep{jonas09} and \ugmrtE\ \citep[\ugmrt;][]{gupta17ugmrt} band 3 observations of \cl\ with the goal of investigating the presence of diffuse radio emission in the system.
 In particular, in Section~\ref{sec:reduction}, we describe the data and processing of the radio observations.
 In Section~\ref{sec:results}, we present the results based on the analysis of our new radio images.
 In Sections~\ref{sec:discussion} and \ref{sec:conclusions}, we discuss the findings of our work and summarize our conclusions, respectively. \\

 Throughout the paper, we adopted a \lcdm\ cosmology with $\omegal = 0.7$, $\omegam = 0.3$ and $\hzero = 70$ \kmsmpc.
 This corresponds to a scale conversion factor of 4.350 kpc/arcsec and a luminosity distance of $D_{\rm L} = 1493$ Mpc at the redshift of \cl.